rdilweb/privacy/index.md

 At the **very least**, you should get the [Google Analytics opt-out extension](https://tools.google.com/dlpage/gaoptout), which disables it for the most part.
 The only problem is that this only blocks Google.
 To be completely private, you should use these tools:

-* [The Onion Router (TOR)](https://torproject.org) - a browser that uses multi-layered routing to send your traffic through different servers, in an encrypted fashion.
+* [The Onion Router (Tor)](https://torproject.org/) - a browser that uses multi-layered routing to send your traffic through different servers, in an encrypted fashion.
 * [Tails](https://tails.boum.org/) - an operating system based on Debian that routes all your traffic through TOR.
-* [DuckDuckGo](https://duckduckgo.com) - a search engine built on the concept that users shouldn't be tracked.
+* [DuckDuckGo](https://duckduckgo.com/) - a search engine built on the concept that users shouldn't be tracked.

-Refuse to use TOR for some reason?
+Don't want to use Tor?
 That's honestly not a great option for privacy, but you can attempt to replicate its affect with [Firefox](https://mozilla.org/firefox) and these Firefox addons:

 * [HTTPS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/https-everywhere/) - force encrypted connections to the sites you visit
 * [Adblock](https://addons.mozilla.org/en-US/firefox/addon/adblock-plus/) - block advertisments that can track you